 Dear Crucial Skills,

 I work in a situation where we have a reputation for being ‘nice’ to employees and not having crucial conversations when needed.
 This leads to inconsistent messages, inconsistent productivity and our missing of several key goals.
-Which do you think would be better to try first; a roll out of Crucial Conversations with a focus on creating safety and dialogue or Crucial Confrontations with a focus on creating personal accountability?
+Which do you think would be better to try first; a roll out of Crucial Conversations with a focus on creating safety and dialogue or Crucial Accountability with a focus on creating personal accountability?
 Both will be rolled out, the question is where to begin.

 Dear Which Way,